ptsanchez/cse15l-lab-reports/index.md

 ```
 $ ls
 ```
 Listed all of the files in the current directory.
-This is the default memory upon Remote Access.
+This is the default directory upon Remote Access as it is your account.
 ```
 $ pwd
 ```